203 Southpointe Ct, Murfreesboro, TN

 There is no single best — it depends on your priorities.
 Quartz wins for low maintenance, granite for heat and natural durability, quartzite for marble looks with toughness, and marble for pure elegance.

-Quartzite is the hardest of the four, with granite close behind.
-Both outperform marble for everyday durability.
+Quartzite is the hardest at about 7 on the Mohs scale, with quartz and granite close behind.
+All three far outperform marble for everyday durability.

 Which needs the least maintenance?